Steller's eider

-Steller's eider (Polysticta stelleri) is a migrating Arctic diving duck that breeds along the coastlines of eastern Russia and Alaska.
-It is the rarest, smallest, and fastest flying of the eider species.
-Amongst the Inupiat, Steller's eider is known as the "bird that sat in the campfire", referring to the burnt-ish color of the male's belly.
+Steller's eider (Polysticta stelleri) is a migratory Arctic sea duck that breeds along the coastlines of Russia and Alaska, as well as in the Baltic Sea.
+It is the rarest, smallest, and fastest flying of the duck species known as eiders.
+However, it is not a true eider, with it being the only member of the distantly related genus Polysticta.